Migrate WebLogic Server applications to Azure Kubernetes Service

 Migrating your applications

 Any in-container tests against applications must be configured to access the new servers running within Azure.
 As with the CI/CD concerns, you must ensure the necessary network security rules allow your tests to access the applications deployed to Azure.
-For more information, see Security groups in the Azure documentation.
+For more information, see Network security groups.

 After you've reached the migration goals you defined in the pre-migration step, perform some end-to-end acceptance testing to verify that everything works as expected.
-Some topics for post-migration enhancements include, but aren't limited to, the following:
+For guidance on some potential post-migration enhancements, see the following recommendations:

 Scaling.
 Dynamic scaling is a key value proposition to justify the complexity of using Kubernetes.
 Combine the knowledge in Tutorial: Scale applications in Azure Kubernetes Service (AKS) with the operator documentation section Scaling to achieve a WLS-native Kubernetes optimized scaling solution.
 It's perfectly possible to use popular off-the shelf solutions such as Prometheus and Grafana for scaling with WLS on AKS.
 For more information, see Using Prometheus and Grafana to Monitor WebLogic Server on Kubernetes.
 Azure has a managed Grafana service.
 For details, see What is Azure Managed Grafana?.